What was your major and why?

 If you received a scholarship or financial aid, how did that help you?

-I work (quite a bit) and pay most of my own expenses.
-Financial aid has lightened that load and enabled me to focus more on my academics and career without the stress of student debt.
+I worked (quite a bit) and paid most of my own expenses.
+Financial aid lightened that load and enabled me to focus more on my academics and career without the stress of student debt.

 What were your plans after graduation?

 I had a summer audit internship with KPMG.
-After that, I will attend graduate school at Ohio State as a member of KPMG's Master's of Accounting with Data and Analytics program.
-That program will take me to Boston for an internship in spring of 2018 and a full-time job in data and analytics audit in KPMG's Boston office in fall of 2018.
-I am so excited and grateful for the opportunities I've been afforded!
+After that, I attended graduate school at Ohio State as a member of KPMG's Master's of Accounting with Data and Analytics program.
+That program took me to Boston for an internship in the spring of 2018 and a full-time job in data and analytics audit in KPMG's Boston office in fall of 2018.
+I am so grateful for the opportunities I've been afforded!